8 Best Renters Insurance Companies in Georgia of 2026

 Personal Property Coverage

-If you have personal property that’s stolen or vandalized or that has been damaged due to fire, windstorms, smoke damage, and other perils your policy may cover, your coverage will pay to repair or replace them.
+Suppose you have personal property stolen, vandalized, or damaged due to fire, windstorms, smoke damage, and other perils your policy may cover.
+In that case, your coverage will pay to repair or replace them.

 Most Common Items Stolen in Home Burglaries